 What's more, ConsumerLab found the cost to obtain an equivalent dose of EGCG to range from as little as 5 cents to more than $6.

 You must be a ConsumerLab.com member to get the full green tea test results along with ConsumerLab's Top Picks and tips on how to choose and use green tea.
 You'll get results for 30 green tea products including supplements, brewable green teas, matcha powders, and bottled green tea beverages.
 Twenty-six of these were selected by ConsumerLab.com and four others passed the same testing in CL's voluntary Quality Certification Program.
-In the report, you'll learn:
+In the review, you'll learn: